TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Hold the weapon <Reload> button (default R on keyboard, or B on controller) for a second to toggle the mod menu when in the ACC
 Or hold <Quick dive> (space key or X button)when in mission.

-(modding limitation, currently no know way to detect if in idroid menu where navigation keys conflict) So toggle mod menu on, change setting, toggle it off before you use idroid.

 Use either Arrow keys or Dpad to navigate the menu.
 Up/Down to select option.
 Left/Right to change setting or open submenu.